Martin20494/Grid_Orientation/simulation/README.md

 #### 1. File data

 The `data` folder: Includes `0_lidar_data` and `other_data` sub-folders.
-These files should be put into a simulation version folder (e.g: Put them into folder version_001 used to generate simulations of rotation and North-East translation).
+These files should be put into a simulation version folder (e.g: Put them into folder version_001 used to generate simulations of rotation and translation).

 - `0_lidar_data`: Includes `flow_and_friction.csv.gz` and `rec2_3.geojson` files (river features) provided by NIWA to estimate the river bathymetry.
 These data can be found [here](https://data-niwa.opendata.arcgis.com/apps/NIWA::new-zealand-river-flood-statistics-app/explore).